newrelic/gatsby-theme-newrelic/README.md

 gatsby-theme-newrelic is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.

-> [If applicable: The gatsby-theme-newrelic also uses source code from third-party libraries.
-You can find full details on which libraries are used and the terms under which they are licensed in the third-party notices document.]
+> The gatsby-theme-newrelic also uses source code from third-party libraries.
+You can find full details on which libraries are used and the terms under which they are licensed in the third-party notices document.